maverick-boiler-robotics-team-4272/2023Bot/src/main/java/frc/robot/Subsystems/ReadMe.md

 4 NEO Brushless motors paired with Spark Max motor controller for driving (6.75:1) </br>
 4 NEO Brushless motors paired with Spark Max motor controller for module rotation (150:7)

-TODO update all other subsystems below

 # Intake
-The intake's job is to collect balls from the ground.
-It also ejects balls for scoring.
+The intake's job is to collect cones/cubes from the ground or loading station.
+It also ejects cones/cubes for scoring.

 ## States
 ### Idle
 The intake rollers stop spinning.
 ### Collecting
-The intake roller spin inward.
+The intake roller spin inward to collect cones/cubes.
 ### Ejecting
-The intake rollers spin outwards to score balls.
+The intake rollers spin outwards to score cones/cubes.

 ## Hardware
-1 VictorSPX (7:1 Redline)
+TODO update with the hardware

 # Arm
-The Arm's job is to move the intake to the ground to collect balls, then move it up to score them.
+The Arm's job is to move the intake to the ground or loading station to collect cones and cubes, then move them up to score.

-*Technical Note:* The arm may also be involve in the high climb.
-Discuss with mechanical whether this is happening, so we can update this portion of the spec.

 ## States
+### Forward Kinematic State
+This state moves the arm out to collect or score a cone or cube.
-### Position
+### Backward Kinematic State
-This state takes in an arm position enum and moves the arm to the correct position accordingly.
+This state moves the arm in to hold a game piece close to the robot.
-### Manual
-This state allows for manual movement up and down of the arm.
-It should not allow the arm to go past the upper and lower limits.
-Make sure the speed is controllable to find intermediate positions with ease.

 ## Hardware
-1 FalonFX (105:1)
+TODO update with the hardware